wonjinsin/claude-commit/README.md

 ---

+## Attribution

+## Notice

+This repository is a modified version of [Nutlope/aicommits](https://github.com/Nutlope/aicommits).
+Original source is licensed under the MIT License.
+All credits go to the original authors.
+Changes have been made to suit internal requirements.
+Please refer to the LICENSE file for original license terms.

 ## Setup

 > The minimum supported version of Node.js is the latest v14.
 Check your Node.js version with `node --version`.